 (This blog post was actually begun about six weeks ago, but what with one thing and another it never got finished….until now.
 Your patience is appreciated)

 The number 208 may seem fairly random and innocuous and yet to someone of my generation there is a certain mystique about it.
 It was the medium wave frequency number of the legendary Radio Luxembourg.
-Long before the BBC ramraided the pirate radio stations and launched the good ship Radio 1 in 1967, Fab(ulous) 208 was broadcasting pop music from the centre of the continent and if you wanted to hear the latest hits that was what you tuned into….and retuned…and retuned yet again.
+Long before the BBC ramraided the pirate radio stations and launched the good ship Radio 1 in 1967, Fab(ulous) 208 was broadcasting pop music from the centre of the continent and if you wanted to hear the latest hits that was what you tuned into….and retuned…and retuned yet again; reception was, to say the least, random.
 The signal was fairly dire but at it was better than nothing – and nothing was definitley the alternative.
 Even when Radio 1 did get going it only retained its separate identity during daytime and in the evening merged with the rather more staid Radio 2; so, not much use to those of us who were at school.
 Hence everyone I knew continued to tune into Luxembourg to listen to some of the biggest DJ names of the times – Kenny Everett being particularly notable….plus several others who have since become houehold names.

 All this preamble is by way of introducing a recent swift three day visit to the radio station’s country of origin.
 An interesting hybrid of German/French/Belgian and Dutch influences, Luxembourg is both a country and a city while at the same time retaining the sense that it is like none of these much bigger nations.
 The Luxembourgeois (think that’s right) even have their own language – Luxemburgish – though I can’t say I heard it spoken…or if I did, I didn’t recognise the fact.